Talons-Nest/Jacks21FA/README.md

 Once opened, you can view and edit files, commit changes, and push/pull from the remote repository using Visual Studio Code's integrated Git features.

 ### Notes:
-- Ensure you have appropriate permissions to access the repository.
+- Ensure you have appropriate permissions to access the GitHub repository.
-- If authentication is required (e.g., using Personal Access Tokens), VS Code will prompt you to enter credentials when cloning.
+- If the repository is private, make sure you have added SSH keys or configured GitHub credentials in your Git client.
 - Verify your Git configuration (username, email) in VS Code settings if you plan to commit changes.

-By following these steps, you can easily download and work with repositories hosted on Azure DevOps using Visual Studio Code.
+By following these steps, you can easily download and work with repositories hosted on GitHub using Visual Studio Code.